ekeibed/home-service-marketplace/ARCHITECTURE.md

     **Scenario:** If a new customer performs a first-time booking task via the User Interface under normal operation, the user must successfully complete the workflow within 3 minutes.

 * **Maintainability** The codebase must be structured to reduce technical debt and simplify the debugging process for developers.
-    **Scenario:** If a developer identifies a logic fault within the Notification Module during the maintenance phase, the developer must be able to isolate and  repair the bug with minimal side effects on other system modules.
+    **Scenario:** If a developer identifies a logic fault within the booking module during the maintenance phase, the developer must be able to isolate and  repair the bug with minimal side effects on other system modules.

 * **Testability** The design must support simple testing to ensure the system works correctly before any new deployment.
     **Scenario:** During normal testing, if a developer runs a simple test on the booking feature in the system, the system displays the result in the console immediately within 3 seconds